Other Voices

 Lamorna Nightingale

-Well, I mean, playing Fiona’s piece is quite interesting as the set backing track.
+Well, I mean, playing Fiona’s piece is quite interesting because it has this set backing track.
 And because of that, it’s really important to stick with the timing of that track so we decided that the only way to actually do that successfully was to have a timer and to put the timer on your music stand and to be following the timer along with the music at the same time with the printed music.
 And of course, making chamber music together.
 So that’s quite a big challenge in Fiona’s piece.
-In Tristan’s piece, more of the day challenge is kind of hearing myself playing and then hearing my own process to sound kind of coming back at me.
+In Tristan’s piece, more of the challenge is kind of hearing myself playing and then hearing my own processed sound kind of coming back at me.
 So it feels a bit different.
 It’s a bit like playing a duo, really, with myself.

 Alex Manton